gobblegoob/CSRCreator/README.md

 You can set certificate attributes.
 If you wish to modify the default set, edit the csr_data dictionary in csrcreator.py.
 You also can't directly edit the CN or Key attributes.
 The key is defaulted to 4096.

 <h3>Set Source Excel Spreadsheet</h3>
-[COMING SOON] The source excel spreadsheet is simply an excel spreadsheet used as a checklist for certificate activities on a distributed Cisco Secure Network Analytics deployment.
+ The source excel spreadsheet is simply an excel spreadsheet used as a checklist for certificate activities on a distributed Cisco Secure Network Analytics deployment.
 <b>It can be modified for your use as long as the hostnames are in column A.</b>  Row 1 is a header and will not be read into the program.

 <h3>Generate CSR's</h3>